Vysterhea/Vysterhea/README.md

 - 👋 Hi, I’m Thea Nilsson
 - 👀 I’m interested in games development, design and programming
-- 🌱 I’m currently expanding my knowledge on Unreal Engine 5 and Unity 2021.3
+- 🌱 I’m currently expanding my knowledge on Unreal Engine 5(.0 and .1) and Unity 2021 and 2022
 - I have more WIP projects than are posted here on my GitHub, they will be on here soon.
 - 💞️ I’m currently working as a software developer but I'm looking to find new employment in the games industry
 - 📫 How to reach me: email at vysterhea@gmail.com, LinkedIn at www.linkedin.com/in/vysterhea